jamen/khan/readme.md

 # khan

-Experimental UCI chess engine in Rust
+Experimental chess engine.

-I've been testing with the [CuteChess] and [Scid vs. PC](http://scidvspc.sourceforge.net/) interfaces (open to suggestions for a good interface)
+The AI is WIP.
+I want to try retrograde analysis of attacking lines and use a Markov decision process.

-AI is WIP.
-I would like to try retrograde analysis of attacking lines and use a Markov decision process.
+I'm using the [CuteChess] and [Scid vs. PC](http://scidvspc.sourceforge.net/) interfaces for testing.
+Open to suggestions.

 [`vampric_uci`]: https://github.com/vampirc/vampirc-uci
 [CuteChess]: https://github.com/cutechess/cutechess